mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/advanced_fit_behaviours/05_exercise_6.rst

 #.
 Right click on plot and select "Add other function...".

-* You'll want to see how the fit progresses so set the log level in the results window (View->Results Log) to information by right clicking in the window and selecting Log Level->Information.
+* You'll want to see how the fit progresses so set the log level in the Messages Box to information by right clicking in the window and selecting Log Level->Information.
 This will display additional information as the fit proceeds.
 * You may need to adjust the parameter initial values in the Fit Function window